alexmcnurlin/sixDegreesOfMaxVerstappen/README.md

 Here's a list of TODO items that I want to complete before I'd consider this project presentable

+- Update playwright tests to include race count
 - Add 2025 drivers
-- Add the total race count to the driver pairings
 - Figure out why dark mode isn't working
 - Check for outstanding TODOs
 - Deploy to production